 Arkansas State University Mid-South will maintain an official presence on various social media platforms to support the college in accomplishing its mission and achieving its goals and objectives.
-These guidelines are broad in nature to accommodate any differences in online venues while maintaining a universal code of conduct (i.e. Facebook is referenced as an example; however, these guidelines apply to all social media sites).
+These guidelines are broad in nature to accommodate any differences in online venues while maintaining a universal code of conduct.